For instructions on installing and logging into the CLI, check out these links:

 Once you successfully provide that information, you’re ready to start fetching copy!
 You can set up the CLI in multiple directories by running the

 ditto-cli command and choosing a project to sync from.

 ditto-cli pull Action: To pull the latest text from the linked project(s) into

 The text will be pulled down as a structured JSON with IDs, and will locally overwrite what was previously in the file.

-Action: To change the Ditto project you want to pull copy from in the current directory.
-Running this will allow you to select a project from a list of projects in your workspace that have developer mode enabled.
+Action: To add a Ditto project you want to pull copy from in the current directory.
+Running this will allow you to select a project from a list of projects in your workspace that have Developer Mode enabled.

 The Ditto project that the directory is synced with is defined in

 ditto/config.yml, and you can also manually change the linked project there.